telerik/fiddler-everywhere-docs/user-guide/inspector-types.md

 ### Preview Inspector

-The **Preview Inspector**, available in the **Request** section only, allows you to view the response bodies as an image or an HTML page depending on the response content.
-The inspector can display the most common web image formats, including JPEG, PNG, GIF, and less common formats like cursors, WebP, JPEG-XR, bitmaps, TIFF.
+The **Preview Inspector**, available in the **Request** section only, allows you to view the response bodies as an image or an HTML page, depending on the response content.
+The inspector can display the most common web image formats, including JPEG, PNG, GIF, and less common formats like cursors, WebP, JPEG-XR, bitmaps, and TIFF.

 ![Preview Inspector rendering image](../images/livetraffic/inspectors/inspectors-image.png)